Rights, Services, Technology and Training

 Victims of Juvenile Offenders (VOJO)

-VOJO provides financial support, training and technical assistance to county-based victim service agencies to promote the rights and services to victims in the juvenile justice system.
+VOJO provides financial support, training, and technical assistance to county-based victim service agencies to promote the rights and services to victims in the juvenile justice system.
 VOJO is funded by an Annual State Appropriation.
-County allocations determined by formula using the county’s population (25%); juvenile dispositions at (50%); and penalty assessment collections (25%).
-Eligible activities support the the full range of rights, services and responsibilities within the juvenile justice system outlined in the Crime Victims Act. (e.g. notification, accompaniment, assistance with victim impact statements and crime victims compensation assistance.)
+County allocations are determined by a formula using the county’s juvenile population (75%) and juvenile dispositions at (25%).
+Eligible activities support the the full range of rights, services, and responsibilities within the juvenile justice system outlined in the Crime Victims Act. (e.g. notification, accompaniment, assistance with victim impact statements and crime victims compensation assistance.)
 Examples of ineligible activities include, but are not limited to, counseling/therapy, community/prevention education, prosecution activities, victim/offender mediation programs, and restitution collection.
 Funds in 2014/15 were awarded to 42 system-based agencies, 11 county juvenile probation offices and 16 community-based agencies in 65 counties.

 Justice Assistance Grant Funds (JAG)